What is service virtualization?

-Service virtualization is the process of creating replicas of systems that new applications depend on, in order to to test how well the application and systems integrate.
-It is primarily used for integrating applications that depend on cloud and service-oriented architectures (SOA), or applications that communicate with third-party data and application program interface (APIs.)
+Service virtualization is the process of creating replicas of systems that new applications depend on to test how well the application and systems integrate.
+It is primarily used for integrating applications that depend on cloud and service-oriented architectures (SOA), or applications that communicate with third-party data and application program interface (APIs).
 Examples of these systems include customer relationship management (CRM) services such as Salesforce Service Cloud, enterprise resource planning (ERP) services such as SAP ECC, and internal systems that are still in development.

 Developers can implement a virtualized replica of the dependent system so integration testers can see how well their application integrates.
 This allows development teams to save money and time by testing throughout the development process.
 Otherwise, they would need to wait to test integration until these dependent systems are available, which might take a long time because a third party controls them or they are still in development.